Edward Sonnenblick

-Edward Sonnenblick (born 27 June 1970) is an American actor known for his works in Indian cinema and television.
+Edward Sonnenblick (born 27 June 1980) is an American actor known for his works in Indian cinema and television.
 He has starred in works such as Firangi (2017), Veere Di Wedding (2018), Manikarnika: The Queen of Jhansi (2019), Kesari (2019), and RRR (2022).
 He appeared in television series such as Jhansi Ki Rani, and The Kapil Sharma Show.

 Early life and career

 Edward Sonnenblick was born in Southern California and grew up in San Francisco, United States.
-He graduated from Humboldt State University with a BS in Botany.
+He graduated from California State Polytechnic University, Humboldt (prior to 2024 known as 'Humboldt State University') with a BS degree in botany.
 Later, he worked as a natural foods chef in Northern California for 15 years.